rmurnane94/leaflet-challenge1/README.md

 # Leaflet Visualization

-This project uses Leaflet.js to visualize earthquake data on a map.
+This project uses Leaflet.js to create an interactive map visualization of earthquake data.

  **The Data**